If you are remotely into CPUs or overclocking, you may have heard of “CPU throttling.” What is CPU throttling, and why should you care?

 - Your motherboard isn’t designed to supply the required current.

-- The max current draw for the VRMs in the BIOS settings is set to low and thus does not allow the CPU to use more current than assigned.
+- The max current draw for the VRMs in the BIOS settings is low, thus not allowing the CPU to use more current than assigned.

-If your systems keeps hitting the Current Limit throttle, try increasing the IccMax (supply current) or the VRM supply current from BIOS or from an overclocking utility like the Intel XTU.
+If your system keeps hitting the Current Limit throttle, try increasing the IccMax (supply current), the VRM supply current from BIOS, or an overclocking utility like the Intel XTU.

-Again, if adequate cooling is not provided for the CPU or the VRMs, you will see your system hitting Current Limit Throttle even if you set a higher IccMax current.
+Again, if adequate cooling is not provided for the CPU or the VRMs, your system will hit the Current Limit Throttle even if you set a higher IccMax current.

 So what is CPU Throttling?
 The concept of CPU throttling is analogous to the throttle in a car.